Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 ## Setup

 The ALS Traceability agent logs and publishes traffic within the Mesh.
-In order to generate traffic, we need to create certain resources in our mesh.
+In order to generate traffic, we need to create certain custom resource definitions (crds) in our mesh.

+**Gateway**:

 First, we will create a Gateway in the namespace in which we installed our Mesh agents.
-Please note if you already have a Gateway resource, you can skip this step and specify that Gateway in the Virtual Service.
+Please note if you already have a Gateway crd, you can skip this step and specify that Gateway in the Virtual Service.

+In the example below we spcify the selector as the "istio-apic-ingress" i.e., the ingress gateway that is installed during the istio installation step in [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli).
+If you have a separate ingress gateway that you would like to use, change the spec.selector.istio field to that ingress gateway instead.

+**Note** For more information about Gateways crd please refer to [Istio's documentation on Gateway] https://istio.io/latest/docs/reference/config/networking/gateway/

 ```yaml
 apiVersion: networking.istio.io/v1alpha3